Authority: Board of Trustees

 1.1 These appeal procedures apply to grievances or review requests filed by faculty, SAAO-Tier II employees or other EHRA non-faculty professionals pursuant to UNC Code Sections 607 and 611 Board of Governors Policy 300.1.1 III.C and Board of Governors Policy 300.2.1, which have been decided by the Chancellor pursuant to NCSU POL05.25.01 – Faculty Grievance and Non-Reappointment Review Policy and to NCSU POL01.05.12 – Review and Appeal Processes for EHRA Non-Faculty Employees.
-By delegation of the Board of Trustees, these appeals are heard by the Academic Affairs and Personnel Committee of the Board of Trustees.
+By delegation of the Board of Trustees, these appeals are heard by the University Affairs Committee of the Board of Trustees.

 2. NOTICE OF APPEAL

 2.2 If the notice is received in a timely manner, the individual will be notified in writing of the time period within which he or she must file a clear and concise written statement specifying the policy and specific sections of the policy under which the appeal is made, the precise remedy sought, the grounds for appeal, and a summary of facts supporting the grounds for appeal.
-If the individual has failed to submit the statement within the time frame provided the Chair of the Academic Affairs and Personnel Committee in his or her discretion may extend the time for compliance or may dismiss the appeal.
+If the individual has failed to submit the statement within the time frame provided the Chair of the University Affairs Committee in his or her discretion may extend the time for compliance or may dismiss the appeal.

 3. DETERMINATION OF JURISDICTION AND STANDARD FOR REVIEW

 3.1 Review of an appeal by the Board of Trustees is not automatic.
-Before agreeing to consider an appeal, the Academic Affairs and Personnel Committee will determine whether the subject matter of the appeal is within the Board’s jurisdiction as defined by the UNC Code and NC State University’s grievance or review procedures, and whether the individual has alleged facts which, if proven to be true, would constitute grounds for relief.
+Before agreeing to consider an appeal, the University Affairs Committee will determine whether the subject matter of the appeal is within the Board’s jurisdiction as defined by the UNC Code and NC State University’s grievance or review procedures, and whether the individual has alleged facts which, if proven to be true, would constitute grounds for relief.
 This determination will be made solely by reference to the appeal statement submitted by the individual.

 3.2 No review will be granted unless the individual alleges facts supporting one or more of the following grounds: